-First, how would outsourcing affect remaining workers under perfect competition?
+First, I outline the predictions of the effect of outsourcing on remainers under perfect competition.
 There are many buyers and sellers of remainers' labor in the market, and no asymmetric information.
 Each worker's wage is exactly their marginal product of labor.
 Because wages are driven solely by productivity and there is perfect information, there should be no effect of outsourcing on remainers' wages.
 By definition, they are not affected by outsourcing, therefore wages should not be affected.